-Eight to thirteen units were deployed across six scanning events.
-Remote PIT scanners were deployed from 10 December 2012 to 11 April 2013 between Davis Dam and Moabi Regional

-Park, CA. In addition to the two models of scanner employed in the early 2012 monitoring, a modified submersible unit with a 10.4 amp-hour lithium-ion battery pack contained in a watertight, 2-inch ABS pipe also was employed.
+Eight to 13 units were deployed across 6 scanning events.
+Remote PIT scanners were deployed from December 10, 2012, to April 11, 2013, between Davis Dam and Moabi Regional Park, California.
+In addition to the two models of scanners employed in the early 2012 monitoring, a modified submersible unit with a 10.4 amp-hour lithium-ion battery pack contained in a watertight, 2-inch ABS pipe also was employed.